iocanel/iocanel.github.io/content/posts/workflows-everywhere-part-1/index.md

 So what are the non-functional requirements applicable to workflows?

 #### Performance {#performance}

 The ability to execute workflows within acceptable time limits, ensuring that activities are completed efficiently.
+Performance metrics include:

+-   Workflow startup time
+-   Activity execution latency
+-   Task scheduling efficiency
+-   Resource utilization

 #### Scalability {#scalability}

-The ability to handle increased load both in terms of concurrent events size of data to process and activities to execute.
+The system should be capable of:

+-   Handling an increasing number of concurrent workflows
+-   Managing workflows that include a large number of steps
+-   Processing high-volume input/output data

 #### Reliability and Availability {#reliability-and-availability}

 The ability to execute workflows without downtime, even in the face of failures.
+For example, a workflow shoud be executed even if some of the workers are down.

 #### Durability and Persistence {#durability-and-persistence}

-The ability to persist workflow state and history, ensuring that workflows can resume after failures or restarts.
+The ability to persist workflow state and history, so that:

+-   Progress is not lost on restart or failure
+-   Execution history is available for audits or rollbacks
+-   Long-running or paused workflows can resume correctly

 #### Observability {#observability}

 The ability to monitor workflow execution, track progress, and debug issues.
+Developers and operators should have access to:

+-   Workflow status and execution paths
+-   Logs, metrics, and traces for each workflow instance
+-   Alerts for failures or anomalies

 #### Consistency {#consistency}

 The ability to ensure that workflows execute in a predictable manner.
+For example workflows should provide:

+-   Idempotent behavior for retries
+-   Correct ordering of dependent tasks
+-   Data consistency guarantees (e.g., eventual or strong consistency)

 #### Usability {#usability}

-The ability to define workflows in a way that is understandable and maintainable by users.
+The ability to define workflows in a way that is easy, understandable and maintainable by users:
+Clear and declarative workflow syntax or visual tools Versioning and rollback support
+Low-code or no-code options for business users

 ## The need for workflow engines {#the-need-for-workflow-engines}